On the asymptotic behaviour of a run and tumble equation for bacterial chemotaxis: Weakly non-linear coupling

 Then Gronwall's inequality gives, where $C_T' >0$ a constant depending on $T$.

 Using \eqref{ineq:f_1-f_2} and \eqref{ineq:S_1-S_2} we obtain an estimate on the steady states given by

 Now we can see that Consequently we have,

-Similarly By Proposition \ref{prop:unifeta}, we also have that So we choose $\eta$ sufficiently small to get This gives a unique fixed point of $G$; and, as for the weakly non-linear equation, a steady state solution. \end{proof}
+Similarly By Proposition \ref{prop:unifeta}, we also have that So we choose $\eta$ sufficiently small to get This gives a unique fixed point of $G$ which we call $\tilde M$ such that $G(\tilde M) = \tilde M$.
+Thus, $F_\infty = f^{\tilde{M}}$ is the unique steady state solution of the the weakly non-linear equation. \end{proof}